sunye23/SAMA/README.md

 3. SAMA-Bench-G Evaluation:

 The SAMA-Bench test set is drawn from the validation splits of four open-source video datasets: MeViS, LVVIS, Ref-YouTube-VOS, and VidSTG.
 Among them, the videos in the VidSTG validation split must also be processed into extracted frames using the provided `/tools/vidstg_process.py`.
+We have reorganized or re-annotated the mask annotation files of these datasets.
+In addition, due to the long evaluation time, we split the SAMA-Bench JSON file into multiple subsets, allowing you to utilize multiple nodes simultaneously to accelerate inference.
+Running inference on SAMA-Bench-g requires at least an A100-80G GPU.
+Since the videos in VidSTG are relatively long, the total inference time on 8 * A100-80G is approximately 4 hours.

 The expected data directory structure is as follows:
 ```
 sama_bench
-├── mevis
+├── mevis                        # Video Image files
 |   └── val_u
 |           └── JPEGImages
 ├── lvvis